How does email get hacked? There are several techniques used to gain access to an email account using a password or backdoors.

 Password guessing technique best work with those whom you know or those whom you are close to.
 In this type of attack, an attacker aims at manipulating the target in an attempt to figure out their personal information.

 Password guessing and resetting require a witty person with impeccable thinking power, an individual who can almost read the victim’s mind.

 For the attack to be successful, an attacker needs to know the target considerably well, and that calls for an A-class social skill.
 Black hats that often use this technique tend to be colleagues, friends, or even family members.
 Such persons might have in-depth knowledge about you, be it hobbies, lifestyle, habits, and even personal information such as birthdates.
 This makes it easier for persons to figure out your email password.
 They also may be able to easily answer security questions while resetting your email’s password.

-4. Not logging out of the account.
+4. How does email get hacked?
+By not logging out of the account.

 Always ensure to log out of your email after using a public device or PC.
 It’s advisable to develop a tendency and a habit of logging out every time you sign in using a shared device or public computers, otherwise, avoid signing in into your accounts using public PCs altogether.
 Avoid using computers at internet cafes and libraries to access personal accounts or corporate websites as it’s not easy to identify whether they are infected with keylogging spyware or malware.